 - The database/page was disconnected from the Fxjournalstats integration (so the integration no longer has permission).

 Open Notion and navigate to the database (or the page that contains it).
-Click ... (top right) → Connections → connect Fxjournalstats.
+Click ... (top right) → Connections → connect Stats.

 Read this guide for more ways to fix this.